CharlyCst/rio/specs/readme.md

 ## Model Checking

-The two specification come with models (`STFModelChecker.tla` & `RunInOrderModelChecker.tla`) that give concrete values to the `Workers`, `Dara`, `Tasks`, `ControlFlow` and `Mapping` variables and can be use to verify that the properties of the specification are ensured for all possible executions given these concrete values.
+The two specification come with models (`STFModelChecker` & `RunInOrderModelChecker`) that give concrete values to the `Workers`, `Data`, `Tasks`, `ControlFlow` and `Mapping` variables and can be use to verify that the properties of the specification are ensured for all possible executions given these concrete values.
+These models comes with different sizes (2x2, 3x2 and 3x3), the bigger the model, the longer it takes to check its correctness.

 The models can be check with the TLC model checker, distributed with the TLA toolbox.
 For ease of use the toolbox can be downloaded using the